 - Liberty Square–The Diamond Horseshoe

 - Fantasyland–Mickey’s PhilharMagic, Pinocchio Village Haus, Ariel’s Grotto, WDW Railroad Station

 - Tomorrowland–Carousel of Progress, Monsters Inc. Laugh Floor, Cosmic Ray’s

-If you suffer from food allergies you can receive a token at each trick or treating location.
-There is even a green bag as shown below that indicates food allergy trick or treaters.
+If you suffer from food allergies, you can receive a token at each trick-or-treating location.
+As shown below, a green bag indicates food allergy trick or treaters.

-So to reiterate you go through the regular trick or treat lines, there you receive a token instead of candy.
-Then you take your tokens to the allergy-friendly center to pick out treats in exchange for your tokens.
+So to reiterate, you go through the regular trick or treat lines.
+There, you receive a token instead of candy.
+Then you take your tokens to the allergy-friendly center to pick out treats in exchange.

 The location of the Allergy-Friendly Centers are: